Earn $350 with two new eligible registered plans.*

 What is a Tax-Free Savings Account (TFSA)?

 As you already know, the Tax-Free Savings Account (TFSA) is a great way to save.
-Remember, you can use your TFSA to hold different investments, such as cash, stocks, bonds, exchange-traded funds (ETFs), guaranteed investment certificates (GICs) and mutual funds.
+You can use your TFSA to hold different investments, such as cash, stocks, bonds, exchange-traded funds (ETFs), guaranteed investment certificates (GICs) and mutual funds.

-Each year, you can invest up to the maximum TFSA contribution limit.
+Each year, you can invest up to the maximum TFSA contribution limit set by the Canada Revenue Agency (CRA).
 The limit for 2024 is $7,000.

 How to withdraw from a TFSA